Venezuela revokes invitation for EU mission to observe presidential election in July

-CARACAS, Venezuela (AP) — Venezuela's election authorities on Tuesday revoked an invitation to a European Union mission to observe the country's upcoming presidential election, in which President Nicolás Maduro is seeking reelection.
+CARACAS, Venezuela (AP) — Venezuela's electoral authorities on Tuesday revoked an invitation for a European Union mission to observe the country's upcoming presidential election, in which President Nicolás Maduro is seeking reelection.

 Amoroso said Tuesday's decision is intended to show that EU representatives “are not welcome to come here to our country while the genocidal sanctions against the Bolivarian Republic of Venezuela, and especially its government, are maintained.”